Model number: 55R635

 The TCL 6-Series Roku TV (R635) is available in several sizes, ranging from 55 up to 75 in.
 Our review focuses on the 55-in model, but all of our observations and test results should hold consistent across every size in the line.

 The only significant differences between these models is the number of mini-LED backlights.
 The 55-inch model we reviewed boasts 128 backlighting zones made up of hundreds of mini-LED lights.
 The 65 and 75-inch models offer up to 240 zones and as many as 1,000 mini-LED lights, due to the larger size of the screens.

 With such minor differences between the different screen size options, we're confident that our recommendations for the 55-inch model apply equally to the 65 and 75-in versions of the set.

-And while most TV makers are prepping new TVs for 2021, TCL will still be offering the 6-Series R635 as it's mainstream 4K TV in 2021.
+And while most TV makers launched new TVs for 2021, TCL is still be offering the 6-Series R635 as it's mainstream 4K TV in 2021.
 However, the 6-Series is getting a new model, with a pair of 8K TVs.
 Check out our TCL 6-Series 8K Roku TV (R648) review to learn more.